Interdisciplinary Learning Sciences Curriculum

 - LHS 660: Evaluation and Research Methods for Health Informatics and Learning Systems (3 credits)

-- LHS 665: Foundations in Research Methodology (3 credits)
+- LHS 665: Applied Biostatistics for Health Researchers (3 credits)

 - LHS 668: Introduction to Health Informatics (3 credits)

 - LHS 671: Ethics and Policy Issues for Learning Health Systems (3 credits)

 - LHS 680: Teamwork in Healthcare (3 credits)

 - LHS 712: Natural Language Processing on Health Data (3 credits)